YeakubSadlil/quizbit/README.md

 - User Login with email and password
 2. Question Retrieval
 - Retrieve a specific question from the database
-- Retrive a list of questions from the database
+- Retrieve a list of questions from the database
-3. Anwser Submission
+3. Answer Submission
 - Submit an answer to a question
 - Validate the answer and check the result
+4. Quiz Submission
+- Start a timed quiz from the quiz list
+- Submit all selected solutions in a request
-4. User Submission History
+5. User Submission History
 - Retrieve a list of user submission history, attempt number, accuracy (score) and time taken

 ## Prerequisites